lskatz/fasten/README.md

 ## General usage

-All scripts accept the parameters
+All scripts accept the parameters, read uncompressed fastq format, and print uncompressed fastq format to stdout.

 * `--help`
 * `--numcpus` Not all scripts will take advantage of numcpus.